dtbootcamp/web/zz_notes/slides-notes.md

 ## Day 04: CSS
 ### overall:
-- describe what CSS3 is and what the new properties are that come with it
+- describe what CSS3 is and what the new properties are that come with it, such as:

+  - Border Radius
+  - Box Shadow
+  - Text Shadow
+  - Box Sizing
+  - Multiple Backgrounds
+  - Color
+  - Opacity
+  - Gradients

 ### individual slides:
 - 11: say why this (over specificity) is a bad practice and to be avoided at all costs!